luisbernardinello/competitive-programming/README.md

 ## :crab: Why Rust? :crab:

-Why not?
-Run is readable, maintainable, and crash-free.
+Why not ? is readable, maintainable, and crash-free.
 Rust is awesome.

 ## :telescope: Online Judges